Medium Light vs Medium vs Medium Heavy: Which One Should You Fish?

 But there are a few subtle differences that can make one feel a little more “right” depending on how you like to fish.

-In this video, I break down those details… so you can choose the one that fits your style best.
+In these videos, I break down those details… so you can choose the one that fits your style best.

 Featured Gear: